-DIA to elect Detroit board member
+DIA board to elect member from city of Detroit

 The board of directors for the Detroit Institute of Arts is meeting Wednesday at the museum and is expected to elect a city of Detroit board member for the first time in its history.